 Existing debt counts against you.
 Lenders want to know they’ll get paid.
 And the more debt you have relative to your income, the less confident they’ll be about that happening.

 Take anecdotal evidence with a grain of salt.
-Some members of the community report getting approved for a Costco credit card with a credit score in the low 700’s.
+Some members of the community report getting approved for a Costco Anywhere Visa® Card by Citi with a credit score in the low 700’s.
 But since a lot of other factors are in play, you shouldn’t assume that you will be approved just because they were.
 Plus, getting turned down for a credit card can lead to temporary credit score damage.

 If your credit score is already 750+, you have a steady income and few debts, and your financial situation is in order, you’ll have a better chance of approval.
 If not, you could dramatically increase your chances of being approved for a Costco credit card by delaying your application and spending some time focusing on credit improvement.
 This includes things like catching up on your current payments, utilizing less of your current credit lines, and building a longer history.

 Costco takes Visa credit cards, Visa debit cards and Visa gift cards.
-In fact, Costco only takes Visa cards.
-You cannot use Mastercard, Discover or American Express cards at Costco.
+In fact, Costco has a contract with Visa and only takes Visa cards.
+This means you cannot use Mastercard, Discover or American Express cards at Costco.
 If you don’t have a Visa card, you will have to pay by cash or check.
 This has been the case since June 2016, when Costco switched from only accepting American Express cards.… read full answer

 It’s not common for retailers to have an exclusive relationship with one card network.
 Most stores that accept Visa also take Mastercard.
 It’s more common for stores to not take Discover or American Express.